leah-ewing/HolidayHub/readme.md

 ## Description:

 **HolidayHub** is a web application that showcases little-known daily holidays.
 The site includes the ability to utilize a calendar to view any day of the year and its holidays or view a random holiday.
 Currently in development is functionality to sign-up for daily emails that provides the user with the daily holiday with a short description.
-Subscribers and choose to unsubscribe at any time.
+Subscribers can choose to unsubscribe at any time.

 The site is fully dynamic and is able to be viewed on any size screen or mobile device.